Celendi/Docs/docs/policies/refund.md

 > Last updated & effective at 7 October, 2022

-In simple terms, we (Celendi) don't offer refunds, unless for legal reasons.
+In simple terms, we (Team Celendi) don't offer refunds, unless for legal reasons.

 Legal reasons would consist of and require proof: